Thesis

 Competitive Landscape

 The competitive landscape for fintech is tough.
-As of May 2024, there are several startups like Brex, Airbase, Rho, and more that compete against Ramp, in addition to incumbents like AmEx.
+As of October 2025, there are several startups like Brex, Airbase, Rho, and more that compete against Ramp, in addition to incumbents like AmEx.
 Each startup is making similar moves towards integrating AI and consolidating functions into a single platform.
 Investment in the space continues to grow, with $35 billion from VCs going into fintech in 2023.
-Ramp must seek to differentiate itself and drive specific wedges within broad areas of B2B payments it must do so with speed and quality, as competitors are expected to achieve similar functionality in products.
+Ramp must seek to differentiate itself and drive specific wedges within broad areas of B2B payments.
+It must do so with speed and quality, as competitors are expected to achieve similar functionality in products.

 Summary

-*Contrary is an investor in Ramp through one or more affiliates.
+* Contrary is an investor in Ramp and Anduril through one or more affiliates.